 All significant decisions involving our company or our subsidiaries require the approval of our Board of Directors, acting by a simple majority vote.
 The Securityholder Agreement provides that our Board of Directors will consist of seven members, which may be increased to not more than nine members at the discretion of our Board of Directors and our chief executive officer will be a nominee for election to our Board of Directors.
 The Securityholder Agreement and the Subadvisory Agreement effectively permit Metalmark to designate a majority of the nominees for election to our Board of Directors and to designate a majority of the members of our Compensation Committee and Nominating and Corporate Governance Committee.
 For information on voting by parties to the Securityholder Agreement, see "General Information-Metalmark and Our Institutional Stockholders" and "Corporate Governance" herein.
 Such rights are subject to any listing requirement of the NYSE on which the shares of our common stock trade, and to any other requirements of the Exchange Act, which may require that some of such nominees and committee members be "independent," as such term is defined in Rule 10A-3(b)(i) under the Exchange Act or otherwise.
-Such rights to designate a majority of the beneficial ownership of our shares by the Institutional Stockholders.
-Thereafter, and until the Institutional Stockholders cease to own at least 15% of our outstanding common stock.
-Metalmark will be entitled to designate a number of such nominees or members that is proportionate to such stockholders' percentage holdings of our common stock.
+Such rights to designate a majority of such nominees or committee members will terminate when EnerSys may no longer avail itself of the "controlled company" exemption under the NYSE listing requirements as a result of the beneficial ownership of our shares by the Institutional Stockholders.
+Thereafter, and until the Institutional Stockholders cease to own at least 15% of our outstanding common stock, Metalmark will be entitled to designate a number of such nominees or members that is proportionate to such stockholders' percentage holdings of our common stock.